Jeffrey-Fazal/tick-tack-toe/README.md

 Browse to directory in browser
 ```

-This project can also be viewed at: <link pending>
+This project can also be viewed at: [Jeffrey's Git Hub Page](https://jeffrey-fazal.github.io/tick-tack-toe/)

 ## Bug reporting & Feature requests